prof-rossetti/nyu-info-2335-201706/projects/shopping-cart/project.md

 Currently, the store affixes a price tag to each grocery item in stock.
 But the store owner wants to be able to change product prices at any given time.
 The store owner does not want to wait until all currently-priced items sell-out before being able to charge a different price for that type of item.
 And if there are any price tags that differ from prices charged at checkout, that would lead to confusion and a poor customer experience.

 The store owner describes a desired checkout process which involves a clerk scanning each item's barcode to look up its price.
 You agree using a barcode scanner would be a helpful process improvement.
 The store owner says the barcode scanners are somewhat expensive, so it would be ideal to test out the process before making a hardware purchase.

+You offer to write a Python program that can run on the clerk's computer at the checkout counter.
+The program will look up the prices of items based on the unique identifier of each.
+You explain that the store can use this software to process the unique identifiers provided as a result of the barcode-scanning process, if the owner eventually decides to purchases the barcode scanners.

-You offer to write a free Python program that can be run on the store's computers, but in order to use it, you ask the store owner to maintain a list of currently-offered products and the current price of each.
+To provide the program with information inputs, you ask the store owner to maintain a list of currently-offered products and the current price of each.
 You also ask the store owner to mark each product with a unique identifier instead of a hard-coded price tag.
-You explain the identifier can be used to look up the price and any other relevant information associated with any given item.
+You explain the identifier can be used to look up the price of any given item.

 The store owner agrees!
-Now its time to write software to mimic the barcode-scanning process.
+Now it's time to write software to mimic the barcode-scanning process.

 ## Objectives